 If you're looking for the very best training out there in Textile & Apparel Studies you can't do better than Fashion Institute of Technology.
 Fashion Institute of Technology textile & apparel studies students make 42.4% more than the standard textile studies grad.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

-You'll be able to meet others from a lot of ethnicities thanks to FIT SUNY's diverse population.
 FIT SUNY's affordable net price is quite appealing to students who need to avoid too much debt.
 Parents, you will be happy to find out Fashion Institute of Technology features a relatively low crime rate.
 Go on a virtual tour to learn more about FIT SUNY.

 Any student who is interested in Textile & Apparel Studies needs to look into San Francisco State University.
 San Francisco State University textile & apparel studies students earn 24.7% more than the average textile studies grad.
 With more than 20,000 undergraduates, San Francisco State University is one of the largest schools in the nation.